-The SPD-SX was designed as an all-in-one sample trigger instrument for playing sounds and loops from integrated velocity sensitive pads.
+The SPD-SX is an all-in-one sample trigger instrument for playing sounds and loops from integrated velocity sensitive pads.

 The ability to use it standalone without the need for a computer and its reliability have made the SPD-SX so popular.

 Being able to trigger sounds directly from a drum kit rather than having to learn how to play a separate trigger pad instrument, makes using the TM-6 PRO highly intuitive.

 WAV Sample Triggering – TM-6 Pro vs SPD-SX